 Remember, you can save some time and go straight to the source.
 Ask your audience where they want to see you!
 Social media is all about trial and error, so don’t be afraid to get out there and test what works best for your business.

-Karolina Bakanovas is well-versed in all areas of social media, and most recently managed the social strategy.
+Karolina Bakanovas is well-versed in all areas of social media.
 Her passion for discovery and writing led her to a create her own lifestyle blog, Sunkissedway.com.
 When she’s not busy blogging, she’s off being a “cool” cat lady, running half marathons, and soaking up the sun.